nikrazz/blog/content/english/blog/A case against TT bikes.md

 draft: false
 ---

 Nineteen-eighty Moscow Olympic Games left a footprint in my memory.
-This is when aero helmets and skinsuits hit cycling scene’s prime time.
+This is when aero helmets and skinsuits hit the cycling scene’s prime time.

 And funny bikes.